FAIRsharing/json-schema-tools/README.md

 ### Use-cases
-Comparing schemas can be particularly useful if you intend on creating **metadata that comply with several models** or to **identify overlaps with existing networks** when creating or extending set of schemas.
+Comparing schemas can be particularly useful if you intend on creating **metadata that comply with several models** or to **identify overlaps with existing networks** when creating or extending sets of schemas.
 <br/> The key point to understand before comparing schemas or networks is that the comparisons are solely based on ontology labels found
 in context files.
 This implies that:
 1) Fields and objects without semantic values will never match anything and will be ignored.
 To verify if all fields are correctly tagged with an ontology term, see above [Exploring an existing set of schemas](#exploring-an-existing-set-of-schemas).
-2) Syntactic constrains are ignored when comparing: only the semantic constrains are being considered.
+2) Syntactic constraints are ignored when comparing: only the semantic constraints are being considered.
 3) Comparisons should be ran within the same contexts: using a schema.org on the one hand, versus a obo markup on the other, will very likely lead to no results.

 The python tool will assist you into running the comparison process which will generate an output file containing the comparison results.
 However,